dbrtk/scrasync/README.md

 * PROXIMITY_USER- - the username on the server that contains rmxbot (used by rsync/ssh);
 * HTTP_TIMEOUT - the timeout set on aiohttp' http getter;

-Other config variables are of interest, i.e. CORPUS_MAX_PAGES, AIOHTTP_MAX_URLS.
+Other config variables are of interest, i.e. CRAWL_MAX_PAGES, AIOHTTP_MAX_URLS.